-The issue could be that your action plans are missions specific measurables (KPIs) or that the actions steps (goals) themselves are unclear.
+The issue could be that your action plans don't contain measurable goals, or that the strategies and tactics to achieve those goals are unclear themselves.

 Have you ever had a challenge with measuring the success of your strategic plan or the performance of the individuals on your team?

 You may have heard of SMART Goals:

 But, regardless of the chosen approach, you and your team will need to assign people or teams, along with clear beginning and end dates to your goals and tactics before you can be successful with implementation.